Chanza/C-Projects/README.md

 Projects about C# basically

 Library System (Book Managing System):
-  A windows application that help manage the borrowing and returning of books, while having added features of searching for avalability of a book, when it is due and the charge for the late fee according to time passed.
+  A windows application that helps manage the borrowing and returning of books, while having added features of searching for avalability of a book, when it is due and the charge for the late fee according to time passed.

-Nursing System (Nurse Managing System):
+Nursing College (Nurse Managing System):
-  A windows application that helps manage nurses and patients within a hospital.
+  A windows application that helps manage nurses and patients within a nursing college.

 Taste Me (Online Recipe System):
   A windows application for users to add, view and search for receipes.
 Added features include receipe edditing, rating, picture adding,